Recent News & Developments

 Welcome to the official PUW Web site—your global connection.
 Whether you call it the Pullman-Moscow Airport, the Moscow-Pullman Airport, Moscow Airport or Pullman Airport, PUW is your gateway to the world.
 Daily, direct flights transport you in just one hour to Seattle-Tacoma International Airport.
 From here, the sky’s the limit.

-The holidays are a busy travel time and with new flights in and out the Airport our parking lots are full.
-We recognize the strain that full parking lots have on our customers intending to park for holiday travel.
-In order for all to have a pleasant holiday travel season, we are encouraging those passengers that can be picked up and dropped off to do so.
+With new flights in and out the Airport our parking lots are full.
+We recognize the strain that full parking lots have on our customers intending to park and travel.
+We are encouraging those passengers that can be picked up and dropped off to do so.
 The airport is also serviced by licensed Taxi operators in the area.
-The booking data of aircraft shows full flights for the season.
+The booking data of aircraft shows full flights.
 We are advising passengers to arrive earlier than they may feel necessary at a small airport.
 The airline ticket counter closes 40 minutes prior to take off.
 Please plan to arrive at least 1 hour prior to take off.
 Thanks for choosing Pullman Moscow Regional and we look forward to serving you.
-Happy Holidays!

 Check In, Screening and Boarding